-- 3. Responsibilities of the Commission include the following: - i). consider advice from SC-CAMLR and SCIC relevant to reviews of the Conservation Measure establishing the MPA; - ii). communicate with other organizations to promote consistency of complementary initiatives, protection measures, or activities being pursued or managed by such organizations, with this Conservation Measure, as appropriate; and - iii). decide on research fishing activity to be conducted in the MPA as required in paragraph 6 of this Conservation Measure.

-4. Responsibilities of the Scientific Committee include the following:

-- pursuant to paragraph 6 of this Conservation Measure, review and provide advice to the Commission regarding proposals for research fishing in the Convention Area, noting whether the proposed research fishing is consistent with Annex 91-XX/C and the specific objectives of the MPA as identified in paragraph 3 of the Conservation Measure; - ii). pursuant to paragraph 16 of this Conservation Measure, review reports of research activities that have been undertaken, and advise the Commission on issues identified in Annex 91-XX/C paragraph 6; - iii). provide recommendations and advice regarding the optimal use of fishing vessels to collect data needed to support the Scientific Research and Monitoring Plan of the MPA; and - iv). evaluate the implementation of the KFRZs and SFMZs, based on available data and at least every five years once implemented, to ensure that research objectives are being met;

-5. Responsibilities of the Secretariat include the following:

-- i). warehouse, manage and disseminate information and data that are pertinent to the development, management and review of the MPA (e.g. data collected during research surveys); - ii). support Members' monitoring and compliance of activities within the MPA; and provide URLs on the Secretariat website that link to the management plans, maps, and coordinates for Antarctic Specially Protected Areas and Antarctic Specially Managed Areas within or adjacent to the MPA.
+- 3. Responsibilities of the Commission include the following: - i). consider advice from SC-CAMLR and SCIC relevant to reviews of the Conservation Measure establishing the MPA; - ii). communicate with other organizations to promote consistency of complementary initiatives, protection measures, or activities being pursued or managed by such organizations, with this Conservation Measure, as appropriate; and - iii). decide on research fishing activity to be conducted in the MPA as required in paragraph 7 and 8 of this Conservation Measure. - 4.
+Responsibilities of the Scientific Committee include the following: - i). pursuant to paragraphs 7 and 8 of this Conservation Measure, review and provide advice to the Commission regarding proposals for research fishing in the Convention Area, noting whether the proposed research fishing is consistent with Annex 91-XX/C and the specific objectives of the MPA as identified in paragraph 3 of the Conservation Measure; - ii). pursuant to paragraph 15 of this Conservation Measure, review reports of research activities that have been undertaken, and advise the Commission on issues identified in Annex 91-XX/C paragraph 6; - iii). provide recommendations and advice regarding the optimal use of fishing vessels to collect data needed to support the Scientific Research and Monitoring Plan of the MPA; and - iv). evaluate the implementation of the KFZs, based on available data and at least every five years once implemented, to ensure that specific objectives of the MPA and of the Conservation Measures applicable to direct krill fishing are being met; - 5.
+Responsibilities of the Secretariat include the following: - i). warehouse, manage and disseminate information and data that are pertinent to the development, management and review of the MPA (e.g. data collected during research surveys); - support Members' monitoring and compliance of activities within the MPA; and provide URLs on the Secretariat website that link to the management plans, maps, and coordinates for Antarctic Specially Protected Areas and Antarctic Specially Managed Areas within or adjacent to the MPA.

-6. Responsibilities of Members include the following:

-- i). when possible, participate in, and cooperate to conduct, research and monitoring consistent with activities outlined in the Scientific Research and Monitoring Plan; - ii). take action as appropriate based on advice from the Scientific Committee related to paragraph 4(iii) above; and - iii). submit reports to the Secretariat on research activities pursuant to paragraph 16 of this Conservation Measure.
+- 6. Responsibilities of Members include the following: - i). when possible, participate in, and cooperate to conduct, research and monitoring consistent with activities outlined in the Scientific Research and Monitoring Plan; - ii). take action as appropriate based on advice from the Scientific Committee related to paragraph 4(iii) above; and - iii). submit reports to the Secretariat on research activities pursuant to paragraph 15 of this Conservation Measure.